High-yield engineering and identification of oxygen-related modified divacancies in 4H-SiC: Experimental Section

+\textbf{Supporting Information} Supporting Information is available from the Wiley Online Library or from the author.

-J.-S. X. and C.-F. L. conceived the experiments.
-Q.-C. H. built the experimental setup and carried out the measurements with assistance from J.-Y. Z., S.-R., Z.-X. H., Z.-H. H., R.-J. L., and W.-X. L. A. G. provided the theoretical analysis and suggested the comparison using oxygen-isotope–implanted samples.
-Q.-C. H. and J.-S. X. analyzed the data and wrote the manuscript, with input from all co-authors.
+\textbf{Author Contributions Statement} J.-S. X. and C.-F. L. conceived the experiments.
+Q.-C. H. built the experimental setup and carried out the measurements with assistance from J.-Y. Z., S.-R., Z.-X. H., Z.-H. H., R.-J. L., and W.-X. L. X. H. and A. G. provided the theoretical analysis.
+A. G. suggested the comparison using oxygen-isotope–implanted samples. {X. H. carried out density functional theory calculations under supervision from A. G.} Q.-C. H. and J.-S. X. analyzed the data and wrote the manuscript, with input from all co-authors.
 J.-S. X., C.-F. L., and G.-C. G. supervised the project.
 All authors discussed the results.